idaholab/moose/framework/doc/content/source/linearfvbcs/LinearFVAdvectionDiffusionOutflowBC.md

 where $u_C$ and $\nabla u_C$ are the solution value and gradient in the boundary cell, while
 $\vec{d}_{Cf}$ is the vector pointing to the face center from the boundary cell centroid.
-When [!param](/LinearFVBCs/LinearFVOutflowBC/use_two_term_expansion) is disabled the following first-order approximation is used:
+When [!param](/LinearFVBCs/LinearFVAdvectionDiffusionOutflowBC/use_two_term_expansion) is disabled the following first-order approximation is used:

 !equation
 u_f = u_C.

+!alert note
+This boundary condition should only be used for problems which involve advection and/or diffusion problems.

 ## Example Syntax

 !listing test/tests/linearfvkernels/advection/advection-2d.i block=LinearFVBCs

-!syntax parameters /LinearFVBCs/LinearFVOutflowBC
+!syntax parameters /LinearFVBCs/LinearFVAdvectionDiffusionOutflowBC

-!syntax inputs /LinearFVBCs/LinearFVOutflowBC
+!syntax inputs /LinearFVBCs/LinearFVAdvectionDiffusionOutflowBC

-!syntax children /LinearFVBCs/LinearFVOutflowBC
+!syntax children /LinearFVBCs/LinearFVAdvectionDiffusionOutflowBC